hmc-cs111-fall2016/piconot/evaluation.md

 in strings as our parameters for our `If` function, in order to be able to control the order that `Nothing`, `Something`, and `Go` were called in.
 We used regex to parse out the input for these, but it seems we weren't able to perfect it even at this point.
-As a result, we could not provide the proper values needed in some cases and it can cause our right hand rule to mess up.
+As a result, we could not provide the proper values for surroundings to be generated properly in some cases, and it can cause our right hand rule to mess up at times.

 ## External DSL